yufusuf/ahc_GHS_mst-LSP_byz/README.md

 - user restructured text for documentation.
 There is a conf.py and the associated Makefile in the project's root directory.
 Running``make`` in the project's root directory will provide you a guide on how to build the html, pdf, epub, etc. documentation.
 - do not edit anything in `build`, `_static`, `_templates` directories.
 - in conf.py edit `project, copyright, author, release` fields.
+- list your modules in code.rst under docs/distalgname